michaelmdresser/ballotbot/README.md

 # ballotbot

 Discord bot for small-group voting.
+Implements the [Condorcet method](https://en.wikipedia.org/wiki/Condorcet_method) and the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method) for voting.

 Users interact by joining as voters, suggesting candidates, and voting.
 Joining and suggesting occurs in a public channel; voting is by private ballot over DM with the bot.
 Once all ballots are received, the bot posts the results in the public channel.

-The bot uses the [Condorcet method](https://en.wikipedia.org/wiki/Condorcet_method) for voting with the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method) used to handle situations with no Condorcet winner.
-These are custom implementations with limited testing.
-I do not recommend depending upon them.
+The voting methods used by this bot are custom implementations I made for the fun of it.
+They have limited testing, so I do not recommend depending upon them.
+If you discover incorrect vote behavior please let me know via an issue or email.

 ## Run it